JavaScript is required

 But don't let the dictionary become your reading partner.
 Set limits for yourself.
 Maybe you only look up three words per page, or you only check words that appear multiple times.
 This forces you to practice that context-guessing skill.

-Read aloud sometimes
+Read something aloud

 Reading aloud feels awkward at first, but it connects reading with pronunciation and listening.
 When you read silently, you might skip over words or not really process them.
 Reading aloud forces you to engage with every word.